EspressoSystems/hackathon-example/README.md

 # Rollup Transaction Monitor

-This is a Go application that monitors an your rollup for specific transactions.
+This is a Go application that monitors an espresso integrated rollup for specific transactions.
 The application acts as a security bot that watches for outgoing transactions from your wallet address that exceed a configured value threshold, helping you detect potentially unauthorized transfers or drained funds.

 ## Overview